 The Kamalnayan Jamnalal Bajaj Foundation (KJBF) is rooted in Gandhian principles and uses them to advance its resource development programs.
 Jamnalal Bajaj, the founder of KJBF and the Bajaj Group, was so involved with the Indian independence movement that he was even adopted as Gandhi’s fifth son.
 He also provided Mahatma Gandhi the land to establish Sevagram ashram in Wardha, which continues to function as an active pilgrimage site for Indian citizens and foreign travelers alike.
 Quotes about social justice and self-reliance line the walls of Bapu Kuti, Gandhi’s residence, and every day ashram members spin cotton into thread on its porch.
 Sevagram is fenced by rows of lush wheat and cotton, a locus of national pride nestled amongst fields of contested and thirsty crops.

 Cotton continues to be a symbol of national pride and a vital industry despite its social and environmental problems.
 In the 1960’s the Green Revolution sparked an international boom in agricultural production (Assadi 5).
-Indian farmers began to purchase genetically modified food crops like sugarcane, but in 2002 Monsanto also introduced modified Bt cotton with promises of enormous and profitable yields (Bhattacharaya 2012).
-This new strain of cotton required more water intake than traditional cotton varieties, which left unprepared farmers scrambling for water resources as their Bt cotton crops dried up.
-But farmers were unable to reintroduce traditional strains of cotton because Bt seeds were too deeply embedded in the soil and would compete with new seeds the following season, which rendered many fields barren (Interview 19 February 2012).
-Inherent flaws in the seed are not cause of Bt cotton’s failure, but rather that Monsanto neglected to properly educate farmers about input costs (Bhattacharaya 2012).
+Indian farmers began to purchase genetically modified food crops like sugarcane, and in 2002 Monsanto also introduced modified Bt cotton with promises of enormous and profitable yields (Bhattacharaya 2012).
+This new strain of cotton required more water intake than traditional varieties, which left unprepared farmers scrambling for water resources as their Bt crops dried up.
+Farmers were unable to reintroduce traditional strains of cotton because Bt seeds were too deeply embedded in the soil and competed with new seeds in following seasons, which rendered many fields barren (Interview 19 February 2012).
+Inherent flaws in the seed are not the cause of Bt cotton’s failure, but rather that Monsanto neglected to properly educate farmers about input costs (Bhattacharaya 2012).